d2l-ai/d2l-en/chapter_linear-networks/fashion-mnist.md

 encapsulated in the `d2l.load_data_fashion_mnist` function, which we will use in later chapters.
 This function will return two variables, `train_iter` and `test_iter`.
 As the content of this book continues to deepen, we will further improve this function.
-Its full implementation will be described in :ref:`chapter_alexnet`.
+Its full implementation will be described in :numref:`chapter_alexnet`.

 Let's look at the time it takes to read the training data.